Last update: Sunday, September 24, 2023 - 15:37 UTC

 When looking for their victims (translators or companies), scammers never provide any verifiable personal information: names are mostly false, "office" addresses of their "companies" are ALWAYS fake and emails are signed with fantasy names, one name only, or no name at all!
 One Palestinian scammer claims to be based in Turkey, but the address is none other than a bank's branch address, and another (also Palestinian) gang claims to be based at the US Embassy in the UK and a "Maria Amaranto" lives in a municipal food market in Madrid!!

 If a job lands on their desk, they most surely deliver a Google translation, send the job to the cheapest operator, which, in the end, is either not paid or just paid peanuts, or just deliver nothing or some useless crap!
 To appear legitimate, scammers ask translators for "test" translations, but they'll promptly accept Google translations, even with F* or S* words intentionally embedded on the final text sent to them (good move E.)!!!

 Only when the clients receive the scammer's invoice they find out that they are to settle the payment to some unidentified PayPal address or to a bank account belonging to other faceless, unknown individuals living in countries unrelated to the "original" identity.
-And when the client requests a positive proof of identity, they send crap like this, respond with «I am so sorry to say that, I don't share any private detailes because hakers» or initiate all sorts of threats.
+And when they are asked for positive proof of their identity, they send crap like this, respond with «I am so sorry to say that, I don't share any private detailes because hakers» or initiate all sorts of threats.